mongodb/motor/doc/examples/type_hints.rst

 :class:`~motor.motor_asyncio.AsyncIOMotorClient` is generic on the document type used to decode BSON documents.

-You can specify a :class:`~bson.raw_bson.RawBSONDocument` document type:
+You can specify a :class:`~pymongo.raw_bson.RawBSONDocument` document type:

 .. code-block:: python